 Misalignment between Sales and Marketing

 As we discussed earlier, alignment between teams is crucial for success.
 So why do so many people struggle with it?
 Sales and marketing are like two sides of the same coin—they need each other, but their strategies don’t always align.
-For example, marketing might target an account that sales don’t consider a high priority.
+For example, marketing might target an account that sales doesn’t consider a high priority.
 Miscommunication happens, but ongoing misalignment leads to wasted resources, missed opportunities, and buyer confusion.

 How can you avoid this mistake?